AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/how-migration-works.md

 ### Themes and customizations

 Magento 2 uses new approaches and technologies that give merchants an unmatched ability to create innovative shopping experiences and scale to new levels.
-To take advantage of these advances, developers will need to make changes to their themes and customizations.
+To take advantage of these advances, developers must make changes to their themes and customizations.
 Documentation is available online for creating Magento 2 [themes](https://developer.adobe.com/commerce/frontend-core/guide/themes/), [layouts](https://developer.adobe.com/commerce/frontend-core/guide/layouts/), and [customizations](https://developer.adobe.com/commerce/frontend-core/guide/layouts/xml-manage/).

 ## Migration efforts